ZioPao/The-Only-Cure/README.md

 ## Cicatrization
 You can check the cicatrization status of an amputated limb from your **Health Panel**.
+From time to time, you should clean your wounds with a bandage to help the cicatrization process.
 If your limb isn't completely cicatrized, you can still equip prosthetic limbs, but that can trigger random bleedings from that area.

 ## Prosthesis